anoopsarkar/compilers-class/hw3.md

 When entering a new block you should make sure to insert a new symbol table so that local re-definitions of a variable will shadow higher level definitions.
-In order to do this in yacc the easiest way is to add a new non-terminal that can be used to trigger the action you want to do: either insertion of a new symbol table or removal of a symbol table for an out of scope block.
-For example, let's take a single CFG rule in a yacc program:

-    block: '{' var_decl_list statement_list '}'

-If we wish to create a new scope region when we scan the `{` it is easier if the grammar is changed to the equivalent form below:

-    block: begin_block var_decl_list statement_list end_block
-    begin_block: '{'
-    end_block: '}'

-But now `begin_block` and `end_block` can support actions such as creation of a new scope or removal of an old scope.[^1]

-[^1]: A more advanced version of the solution to this task is to do the scoping over the entire AST that is created by the parser.
-Implement the scoping by adding and removing new scopes in your symbol table by doing a top-down pass over the AST.
+You should modify your AST generation code from HW2.
+Implement the scoping by adding and removing new scopes in your symbol table by doing a top-down pass over the AST _after_ the entire AST is constructed.
 This way of solving it is closer to the top-down code generation in Step 2 of this homework.

 Here is an example of what Step 1 should do.
 For input Decaf program: